|

 General Information:

+Bachelor of Science The Robert W. Plaster School of Business The Ralph T. Reeve Chair of Free Enterprise, established in 1974 to honor Dr. Reeve, is funded by corporations and individuals concerned about the future of American free enterprise.
 The James L. “Bud” Walton Chair of Retailing was established in 1992 to honor Bud Walton for his strong support of the College of the Ozarks and his leadership in the American free enterprise system.
+The objectives are that students will: - understand the role of business as an institution in society, with focus on the major concepts that have affected the field of business (Academic);

 - cultivate and utilize skills needed to contribute as a successful member of a business organization (Vocational);